Koha-Community/kohadocs/source/acquisitions.rst

           below the item form to add as many items as you're ordering.

--  The list of funds is populated by the :ref:`funds <funds-label>` you have assigned in the Acquisitions Administration area.
+-  The list of funds is populated by the :ref:`funds <funds-label>` you have assigned in the Acquisitions administration area.

--  The currency pull down will have the :ref:`currencies <currencies-and-exchange-rates-label>` you set up in the :ref:`Acquisitions Administration <acquisitions-label>` area.
+-  The currency pull down will have the :ref:`currencies <currencies-and-exchange-rates-label>` you set up in the :ref:`Acquisitions administration <acquisitions-label>` area.

 -  The vendor price is the price before any taxes or discounts are applied.